sqiji/cst391/milestones/milestone6/Benchmark.md

 # Benchmark - Milestone 6

-- This milestone is c
+- This benchmark is like a prsentation that contain all the milestones that were built though this course.
+The link for each milestone is provided in the table below with a short explanation, the links for videos are provide in the end.

 ## Milestones: